bebop-001/Notes/README.md

 I can't see how to make this work under Windows so it currently builds only under Linux.

+Sat Dec  7 18:17:34 PST 2019
+Added a dialog to allow user to abort overwrite of changes.

 Fri Dec  6 17:47:53 PST 2019
 User-selected font size tracks with file.